-Most of the plot is also unrecognizable.
+Most of the plot is also unrecognisable.
 In the book, the hunt for the egg is a lonely affair, where fanatics waste their lives reliving the Creator’s life in search of tiny nuggets of information that might lead them to a clue.
 Here, it’s more like an ARG, where people get together on a Second Life chat room and brainstorm idea.
 Ironically, that’s what the cheaters at IOI do in the book.

 Not that the book was a beacon of subversion, but it gets filtered down to clean, mass marketable fluff.
 No children are thrown from balconies and framed as “another otaku suicide”.
-The explosions in the slums aren not blamed on meth lab “accidents”.
+The explosions in the slums are not blamed on meth lab “accidents”.

 The challenges themselves are turned into generic MMO quests.
 They are not instances and are bound by preposterous real-world-like constraints.